Keith Hill (politician)

 Trevor Keith Hill (born 28 July 1943) is an English Labour Party politician who served as Member of Parliament for Streatham from 1992 until 2010, as well as in a variety of Government roles as a Whip and a junior minister.

 Early life and career

 Hill was born in Leicester and educated at City Boys' Grammar School, from where he won a scholarship to Corpus Christi College, Oxford.
 He completed a Diploma in Education at University College of Wales, Aberystwyth.

-He was then a politics lecturer, firstly in the University of Leicester and at the University of Strathclyde from 1969–1973.
-He worked as a research officer for the Labour Party's International Department from 1974–1976 before becoming a political officer for the National Union of Railwaymen, subsequently amalgamated into the National Union of Rail, Maritime and Transport Workers (RMT).
-In the 1979 general election he stood unsuccessfully as Labour Candidate in Blaby.
+He was then a politics lecturer, firstly in the University of Leicester and at the University of Strathclyde from 1969 to 1973.
+He worked as a research officer for the Labour Party's International Department from 1974 to 1976 before becoming a political officer for the National Union of Railwaymen, subsequently amalgamated into the National Union of Rail, Maritime and Transport Workers (RMT).
+In the 1979 general election he stood unsuccessfully as Labour candidate in Blaby.